 What goes with cold pasta salad?

-Practically anything goes well with this cold pasta salad recipe.
+Practically anything goes well with this cold feta tomato pasta salad recipe.
 I like to serve mine with delicious grilled foods like burgers, hot dogs, barbeque chicken, or brats.
 This mushroom and swiss pub burger is one of my favorite pairings for any of our summer salad recipes.

 Should you rinse pasta for pasta salad?